-B. Solicitation of Interest and Notice of the SISP
+C. Implementation of the SISP

-- 26. The SISP prescribes that the Monitor, in consultation with the Applicants, shall take the following steps to commence the SISP before the Commencement Date of September 20, 2024: - (a) prepare a list of known potential bidders; - (b) publish a notice of the SISP on the Monitor's Website and in any publications as may be considered appropriate by the Monitor; - (c) prepare both a process summary (the "Teaser Letter") describing the SISP and a form of non-disclosure agreement ("NDA"); and - (d) prepare and maintain a virtual data room ("VDR") containing due diligence information and documentation in relation to the Applicants including a copy of the Stalking Horse Agreement.
+- 26. The Monitor administered the SISP, with the assistance of the Applicants, in accordance with the terms of the Sale Process Approval Order.
+Specifically, the Monitor, in consultation with the Applicants, took the following steps on or before the Commencement Date of the SISP (i.e. September 20, 2024): - (a) prepared a list of 65 known potential bidders ("Known Parties"), which included 29 strategic parties, 21 financial parties, and 15 international parties; - (b) published a notice of the SISP on the Monitor's Website; - (c) prepared a process summary ("Teaser Letter") describing the SISP, a confidential information memorandum ("CIM"), and a form of non-disclosure agreement ("NDA"); and - (d) prepared a virtual data room ("VDR") containing due diligence documents in relation to the Applicants including a copy of the Subscription Agreement, the CIM, financial statements, sales and inventory reporting, debt documents, and employee information.